ming-tung/django-fsm-freeze/README.md

 - (optional) Customize the `NON_FROZEN_FIELDS` for mutability

-When an object is in a frozen state, by default all of its fields are immutable, except for the `state` field which needs to be mutable for [django-fsm](https://github.com/viewflow/django-fsm) to work.
+When an object is in a frozen state, by default all of its fields are immutable, except for the `state` FSMField which needs to be mutable for [django-fsm](https://github.com/viewflow/django-fsm) to work.
+This can be customized via the `FROZEN_STATE_LOOKUP_FIELD` attribute which defaults to 'state'.

 In case we still want to mutate certain fields when the object is frozen, we can override the `NON_FROZEN_FIELDS` to allow it.
-When overriding the `NON_FROZEN_FIELDS`, be careful to include `state` for the reason mentioned above.

 ```python
 from django.db import models